-If social drinking increases social capital, which increases income, then social drinking is a productive activity, report the researchers.
+If social drinking increases social capital, which increases income, then social drinking is a productive activity.

 Moderate drinkers have the strongest social networks.
-There is also a negative relationship between social integration and abstinence.
-The researchers note that “Whether abstainers choose not to be as social or whether organizers of social functions involving drinking exclude abstainers in unclear.
+As social integration goes up, rates of not drinking go down.
+The researchers wrote “Whether abstainers choose not to be as social or whether organizers of social functions involving drinking exclude abstainers in unclear.
 Abstainers may prefer to interact with other abstainers or less social people.
-Alternatively, abstainers might not be invited to social gatherings, work-related or otherwise because drinkers consider abstainers dull.”
+Or abstainers might not be invited to social gatherings because drinkers consider abstainers dull.”

 That is, the larger proportion of higher income people who drink isn’t because they can afford to do so.
-Their research was funded by the National Institute on Alcohol Abuse and alcoholism (NIAAA).
+Their research was funded by the federal government (NIAAA).

 Of course, there can be too much of a good thing.
 The economic advantage of drinking dissappears when consumption exceeds 35 drinks per week.

 - Auld, M. Wages, Alcohol Use, and Smoking.
 Edmonton: Inst Health Econ, 1998.

 - Chatterji, P. and DeSimone, J. High School Alcohol Use and Young Adult Market Outcomes.
 Cambridge, MA: Nat Bur Econ Res, 2006.

 - Peters, B. and Stringham, E. No Booze?
 You May Lose.
 Why Drinkers Earn More than Nondrinkers.
 Reason Found Pol Brief 44.
 Los Angeles: Reason Found, 2007.

 - Reuters, AP, and Forbes.com, April 19, 2002.